Apprenticeship Boost is now available as part of the Government's Apprenticeship Support Programme.

-Employers can receive up to 20 months of support with payments of $1,000 per month in an apprentice's first year and $500 per month in the apprentice's second year, up to a maximum of $16,000 for each apprentice who is enrolled in a BCITO Level 4 qualification that contains 120 credits or more.
-From August 2022 the first year payments will be reducing from $1,000 per month to $500 per month.
+Employers can receive up to 24 months of support with payments of $500 per month per apprentice, up to a maximum of $12,000 for each apprentice who is enrolled in a BCITO Te Pūkenga Level 4 qualification that contains 120 credits or more.

-Example: For an apprentice 3 months into their apprenticeship the employer is entitled to $1,000 per month for 9 months and $500 per month for the next 11 months.
+Example: For an apprentice 3 months into their apprenticeship the employer is entitled to $500 per month, for 20 months.

-BCITO apprenticeships that qualify under this criteria are:
+BCITO Te Pūkenga apprenticeships that qualify under this criteria are:

 - Architectural Aluminium Joinery Installer with Repairs & Maintenance